anshiq/mine-nvim-lua/README.md

 # mine-nvim-lue
 my nvim configuration in lua.
-install packages -> gcc, clang, zig, pip, build-essentials/base-devel and npm press jk to fast enter in normal mode.
+install packages -> gcc, clang, zig, pip,xclip, build-essentials/base-devel and npm all intelisense files are stored in .local/share/nvim all cache files are in .cache/nvim main config files are in .config/nvim press jk to fast enter in normal mode.
 // options file is present in lua/anshik/options checkout there the options set for nvim